Audioist/iu_mienh/README.md

 ## CSS

-This project is using plain CSS.
+* This project is using plain CSS.
+* CSS class names follow BEM nomenclature standards.